Hydrangea plants are known for their large, showy flowers, which make them popular garden plants.

 When you first get your Hydrangea, place it where you want it to grow.
 Then, every few weeks, turn the pot 180 degrees so that the plant receives evenly lit on all sides.

-If you don’t turn the plant, it will grow towards the light, causing it to become leggy.
+If you don’t turn the plant, it will grow towards the light, becoming leggy.

 3. Prune Them Regularly